eddyerburgh/data-structures-in-practice/content/posts/hash-tables.md

 Python supports different data types as keys for a dictionary.
 Each supported data type has its own associated hashing algorithm.
 For strings, Python uses the SipHash algorithm.

-**SipHash** is a relatively fast, cryptographic hash function.
-Cryptographic means that the function is suitable for use in cryptography (for more information check out the [cryptographic hash function Wikipedia page](https://en.wikipedia.org/wiki/Cryptographic_hash_function)).
+**SipHash** is a relatively fast hash function.
 On a 64-bit machine, SipHash returns a 64-bit hash.
 The hash is then converted into an index to be used in an array.

 Traditionally, a hash is converted into an index using the modulo operator.
 For example, if the hash array has 40 slots, the index can be calculated with `hash % 40`, giving a value between 0-39.
 Unfortunately, the modulo operator performs division, and division is a slow operation on most CPUs.